Top 15 FAQ for Remote Patient Monitoring in 2021

 14. Is the care under RPM the same as that of hospital admission?

-RPM technology allows the patients to receive health care facilities uninterruptedly.
+RPM technology allows patients to receive health care services uninterruptedly.
 Hospital admission needs a clinical staff to monitor the vitals and health condition regularly.
 The care under RPM is a smart solution where quality patient care is provided at reduced costs.
-A patient can witness the extremely same process of care even through remote patient monitoring.
+A patient can witness the same process of care even through remote patient monitoring.

 Remote patient monitoring is a user-friendly essential system to meet healthcare demand in the current world’s scenario.
 It is a highly advanced solution to minimize the overall healthcare costs and the number of hospital admissions.
 RPM services change the pace of the healthcare industry with improved patient care remotely.
-The healthcare system shall witness a revolutionary change in the coming decade and allows the patients to stay independently under a continuous health monitoring system.
+The healthcare system shall witness a revolutionary change in the coming decade, allowing patients to stay independently under a continuous health monitoring system.